steveseguin/browser-to-rtmp-docker/README.md

 ```

 If you launched an EC2 instance to host the Docker container, you may also want to stop the instance to avoid incurring cost.

+If the stream doesn't publish properly, you can try again, or reduce the CPU load in some way by perhaps loading a simple browser page first, start the stream, and then introduce CPU-intensive elements to the browser source.

 ## Support